kopp/minipython/docs/tutorials/images.rst

     display.show(Image.ALL_CLOCKS, loop=True, delay=100)

 As with a single image, we use ``display.show`` to show it on the device's display.
-However, we tell MicroPython to use ``Image.ALL_CLOCKS`` and it understands that it needs to show each image in the list, one after the other.
-We also tell MicroPython to keep looping over the list of images (so the animation lasts forever) by saying ``loop=True``.
+However, we tell MiniPython to use ``Image.ALL_CLOCKS`` and it understands that it needs to show each image in the list, one after the other.
+We also tell MiniPython to keep looping over the list of images (so the animation lasts forever) by saying ``loop=True``.
 Furthermore, we tell it that we want the delay between each image to be only 100 milliseconds (a tenth of a second) with the argument ``delay=100``.